junayed-hasan/life-trajectory-embeddings/README.md

 ## Acknowledgments

+We would like to thank **Professor Soudeh Ghorbani** for supervising this project and providing valuable guidance throughout the development process.

+We are also grateful to the teaching assistants and course staff of Johns Hopkins University EN.601.619 Cloud Computing for their support and feedback.

+Special thanks to:
-- Wikidata community for biographical data
+- Wikidata community for providing open biographical data
 - Google Cloud Platform for research credits
-- Johns Hopkins University EN.605.788 Cloud Computing course
+- The open-source communities behind FastAPI, React, and deck.gl

 ---